bios | catalyst, dances by emily johnson

 angie vo • costumer

 Angie Vo is a freelance costume designer born in Vietnam and raised in the great Midwest.
-Her past collaborations with CATALYST have included Niicugni, Thank You Bar, Heat and Life and Fierce Whole.
-When not designing in her studio, Angie is happily at her work as a caregiver, practicing massage therapy and exploring textile in all its form.
+She has been designing costumes for Emily Johnson / Catalyst since 2001.
+Her past collaborations with CATALYST have included Niicugni, The Thank-you Bar, Heat and Life and Fierce Whole.
+When not designing in her studio, Angie happily works as a caregiver, practicing massage therapy and exploring textile in all its form.
 She currently calls Minneapolis MN home with her husband and their three kitties.

 julia bither • company administrator / event coordinator

 Julia Bither was born in Burlington, Vermont and raised in Minneapolis, Minnesota.
 In May 2013, she completed her BA from the Gallatin School of Individualized Study at NYU with a concentration in Performance and Place.
-During her time in New York, she worked at Performance Space 122, under the Creative Producers and as the Ambassador of the COIL performance festival.
-Julia first worked with Emily Johnson/Catalyst Dance during the summer of 2012, and is excited to be back living in Minneapolis, helping to make SHORE.
+During her time in New York, she worked at Performance Space 122, under the Creative Producers and as the Ambassador of the COIL performance festival .
+Julia first worked with Emily Johnson/Catalyst Dance during the summer of 2012, and is excited to be back living in Minneapolis, working part time at the Walker Art Center, and helping to make SHORE.

 meredith boggia • creative producer